Renting out a rental property is not always an easy ordeal.

 There might also be some laws regarding evictions and COVID-19.
-It is extremely important that these laws are reviewed because they can completely void your eviction efforts.
+It is extremely important that these laws are reviewed, because they can completely void your eviction efforts.

 Determine the Reason for Eviction

-As discussed above, every landlord needs a legitimate reason for wanting to evict their tenant.
+Every landlord needs a legitimate reason for wanting to evict their tenant.
 Right now would be the time to refer back to the original lease agreement and check for specific tenant violations.

 If the tenant is in direct violation of the lease agreement, it could be a lot easier to start with the eviction proceedings.
 If this is the case, it is especially important to document enough evidence of the violations before serving a formal eviction notice.

 This documentation is typically in the form of photos, videos, or even communications between the two parties.
-It is important to be as thorough as possible in this step because the more evidence that you have, the more likely you are to win the case.
+It is important to be as thorough as possible in this step, because the more evidence that you have, the more likely you are to win the case.